English pronouns: Full list

-†Except in free or fused relative constructions, in which case what, whatever or whichever is used for a thing and whoever or whomever is used for a person: What he did was clearly impossible, Whoever you married is welcome here (see below).
+†† Except in free or fused relative constructions, in which case what, whatever or whichever is used for a thing and whoever or whomever is used for a person: What he did was clearly impossible, Whoever you married is welcome here (see below).

 Distinguishing characteristics

 Pro-forms

 Pronoun is a category of words.
 A pro-form is not.
 It is a meaning relation in which a phrase "stands in" for (expresses the same content as) another where the meaning is recoverable from the context.
 In English, pronouns mostly function as pro-forms, but there are pronouns that are not pro-forms and pro-forms that are not pronouns.

-Examples [1 & 2] are pronouns and pro-forms.
-In [1], the pronoun it "stands in" for whatever was mentioned and is a good idea.
-In [2], the relative pronoun who stands in for "the people".

-Examples [3 & 4] are pronouns but not pro-forms.
-In [3], the interrogative pronoun who doesn't stand in for anything.
-Similarly, in [4], it is a dummy pronoun, one that doesn't stand in for anything.
-No other word can function there with the same meaning; we don't say "the sky is raining" or "the weather is raining".

-Finally, in [5 & 6], there are pro-forms that are not pronouns.
-In [5], did so is a verb phrase, but it stands in for "help".
-Similarly, in [6], others is a common noun, not a pronoun, but the others stands in for this list of names of the other people involved (e.g., Sho, Alana, and Ali).

 Pronouns can be pro-forms for non-noun phrases.
 For example, in I fixed the bike, which was quite a challenge, the relative pronoun which doesn't stand in for "the bike".
 Instead, it stands in for the entire proposition "I fixed the bike", a clause, or arguably "fixing the bike", a verb phrase.